Going into Administration

 Moratoriums commence once the Court receives ‘Notice of Intention to appoint an Administrator’, is filed and approved.
 Once filed and approved, all creditor actions cease legally without the expressed consent of a court ruling or the appointed company administrator in office.

 - Qualifying Floating Charge holders have the power to appoint an Administrator.
 Associated with a material breach of the terms agreed within either a loan agreement or a covenant.

-- Company directors concerned company creditors may move legally to secure company assets exposing the company while trading.
-Directors who appoint an Administrator to mean that a Moratorium protects Company assets unto the business sale completes.
+- Company directors concerned company creditors may move legally to secure company assets, exposing the company while trading.
+Directors who appoint an Administrator to mean that a Moratorium protects Company assets until the business sale completes.

 - Pre-Pack Administrations allow the sale of a business while securing a seamless execution and continuity of the trade.
 The main result is the preservation of the companies perceived value associated with the purchase of one company by another.